Are Dash Cams Legal? Guidance for Every US State

 • Leave the dash cam’s video screen on while driving.
 Some states have laws against using video screens while the car is in motion.

-For more specific dash cam information, keep reading.
+For more specific dashcam information, keep reading.

 dash cam on window

-Are Dash Cams Legal?
-Laws By State
+Dash Cam Laws By State

 As a general rule, as long as the dash cam doesn’t obstruct the driver’s vision, you shouldn’t have any issues.
 However, some states have specific regulations, which we’ve listed below.
 States in red are where dash cam use appears illegal due to state law.